Glycemic Index of Sweet pepper (red, green), paprika

 What nutrients does Sweet pepper (red, green), paprika provide?

-Can diabetics include Sweet pepper (red, green), paprika in their diet?
+Can Sweet pepper (red, green), paprika be eaten at night?

 Glycemic Index Database